 For the last several decades, the JCRC has assumed responsibility for coordinating our community’s central Yom Ha’Shoah commemoration ceremonies in Maryland and Northern Virginia.
-We also cosponsor and support Yom Ha’Shoah programming in the District of Columbia.
+We also cosponsor and support 3GDC Yom Ha’Shoah commemoration in the District of Columbia.
 Each year more than one thousand survivors, their families, elected officials, community members and leaders, and interfaith clergy, come together to remember those who were lost and bear witness to Holocaust survivors’ testimony.

 Recent studies have born witness to dramatic decreases in awareness of the Shoah, particularly among younger generations.
 The JCRC is committed to comprehensively addressing this challenge.
 We serve as a resource for students, teachers and other members of the Greater Washington community to learn about the Holocaust, genocide, and the dangers of antisemitism through our Holocaust speakers’ programs, curriculum review, peer to peer education, and teacher professional education opportunities.

 As the dwindling number of Holocaust survivors continue to age, the need for publicly funded social services to ensure their care and safety grows exponentially.
 Holocaust survivors are uniquely in need of intensive services that will allow them to age in place with as much dignity and as little trauma as possible.
 Each year the JCRC successfully secures government funding to support the outstanding work of our social service agencies to care for this vulnerable population.